plhhnu/CellGiQ/readme.md

      ```
      python code/case study
      ```
+## Change database

-  If you want to test others, just replace the dataset `GSE103322.csv` (Note: use the specified database to replace the dataset`LRI_dataset.csv`)
+  If you want to test other tumors, just replace the dataset `GSE103322.csv` (Note: use the specified database to replace the dataset`LRI_dataset.csv`)

 ## Cell-cell communication tools for comparative analysis